-Of all the games to play on Zoom with coworkers, this one may be the most nostalgic.
+This one may be the most nostalgic of all the games to play on Zoom with coworkers.
 Since working remotely, maybe you’ve grown to miss the way Paula used to warble Livin’ on a Prayer every 4pm.

 Well, this game is alive with the sound of your team!
 It starts with you asking your colleagues to create an audio impression of one other colleague.
 Remind them to keep it as non-offensive as possible…

 Collect all the audio impressions and play them one-by-one for the team.
 Each player votes twice – one for who the impression is of and one for who it’s from.

 With 1 point for each correct answer, the eventual winner will be crowned the king or queen of office impressions!

 For those who haven’t played before, Quiplash is a hilarious battle of wits where your group can compete in quick-fire rounds to write the funniest, most ridiculous responses to silly prompts.